 Parameter Description mem_type This parameter provides a mechanism to describe what type of memory is being deallocated.
-DevPartner Error Detection currently defines the following memory types: • MEM MALLOC Describes blocks of memory returned from routines such as malloc, calloc, strdup, and so on.
+DevPartner Error Detection currently defines the following memory types: MEM_MALLOC Describes blocks of memory returned from routines such as malloc, calloc, strdup, and so on.
 Memory of this type is freed using a routine similar to the C runtime library free routine.
 MEM_NEW Describes blocks of memory that are returns from operator new and are freed by operator delete.
 MEM_CUSTOM1 through MEM_CUSTOM9 Describes blocks of memory that must be paired with a particular deallocator.
 These types allow developers to declare their own custom memory allocators that do not interact with the standard memory allocators described above.
 DevPartner Error Detection will verify that a block of memory allocated with a given memory type is freed by a function of the same type.
 If the type doesn't match, DevPartner Error Detection will display a memory conflict error at runtime. param_num The number of parameters passed to your function.
 This value must be between 1 and 32.
 Provide the proper number of parameters when describing a user-written allocator function.
-Failure to provide the correct value can cause unpredictable results. address_value The parameter number that contains the pointer to the block being deallocated.
+Failure to provide the correct value can cause unpredictable results. address_value The number of the parameter that contains the pointer to the block being deallocated.
+The number of the first parameter is 1.